sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/parameters.md

 # Configuration Parameters

+{: .warning }
+This page documents the SidecarTridge Multi-device parameter set for **firmware v1.0**, which is deprecated.
+Several parameters listed below have been removed or replaced in current firmware.
+If you are running current firmware, see the [latest Parameters page](/sidecartridge-multidevice/parameters_v2/) instead.

-{: warning}
+{: .warning }
 Please modify the parameters with caution, as they can affect the behavior of the SidecarTridge Multi-device board.
-Read the [User Guide](/sidecartridge-multidevice/userguide/) section for more information.
+Read the [User Guide (v1.0)](/sidecartridge-multidevice/userguide/) section for more information.

 | Parameter            | Type      | Description                                            | Released | Default                              |
 |:---------------------|:----------|:-------------------------------------------------------|:---------|:-------------------------------------|